-This creamy pink sauce pasta is a perfect summer meal; it’s totally vegan and decadently splashed with rosé!
+This creamy pink sauce pasta is a perfect summer meal; it’s totally vegan and decadently splashed with rose!
 Of course it’s a great excuse for a few glasses of wine while cooking, too.
 Ready in under an hour!

 Few things say “special meal” like a pot of velvety pasta, a fresh green salad, and a couple glasses of crisp wine.